samuel-sjoden/neovim_config/README.md

-# My lightweight neovum setup
+# My lightweight neovim setup
 The supported languages are:
 - c
 - cpp